 3. Glass Pots

-This option is less common, but can be really interesting.
+This option is less common but can be really interesting.
 While some plants will do just fine in a sealed glass vase or pot, like the orchid, others do really need irrigation at the bottom.
 So, try not to just repurpose a vase as a plant pot unless you know your plant will perform well without drainage.
-However, if you find a glass plant pot, it can be such a beautiful way to display your plant, sometimes even showing its roots, which can be so awe inspiring in their own right.
+However, if you find a glass plant pot, it can be such a beautiful way to display your plant, sometimes even showing its roots, which can be so awe-inspiring in their own right.

 4. Wicker or Rattan Pots

-With all of the plant placements I have given here, one important factor to remember is light.
+With all of the plant placements, I have given here, one important factor to remember is light.
 It is essential that each plant gets the right amount of natural light for its thriving, or you can supplement it with a grow light.
-A lot of plant labels will say they need indirect light.
-You might be wondering what ‘Indirect Light’ means, it just means that the plant never has a direct line of sight of the sun.
+A lot of plant labels will say they need indirect sunlight.
+You might be wondering what ‘Indirect Light’ means; it just means that the plant never has a direct line of sight of the sun.
 You can place these plants slightly to the side of a window, or in front of a semi-transparent curtain or blind, or position it slightly away from the window such that it doesn’t actually get direct sunlight rays.
 The reason that a lot of indoor plant requirements say ‘Indirect light’ is that placing them directly in very bright light will cause the sun to burn their leaves.

 The living room can be just lit up and made so vibrant with the addition of beautiful plants.
 If you’re just starting out, or just adding more plants to your already blooming collection, I hope this guide has given you plenty of ideas to style plants in your living room, creating a warm and rich environment to relax and enjoy the space with.
 If you want to browse more photos to get a better idea of how they will look in the living room, check out our article on 32 Lively Rooms with Houseplants.